 - Rotary encoder knob

 - Can turn clockwise or counterclockwise, and press.
 You can also turn while pressing.
 Satisfying clicky mechanical feel.
+I also have a handful of a different type without center press where shaft has LED that turns on/off.

 - 5-way navigation switch